 Participating in programming taking place during the first six weeks of the term is essential to help students get comfortable with their new surroundings, meet new people, and learn the essentials of university life.
 As a supporter, you can also inquire about available services for your student in order to support them through their transition to university.
 Students will receive communication over the summer about events taking place in the first six weeks of the term.

-By sharing your contact details with us on the submission form below, we'll send you our digital toolkit of resources, tips, and tricks on a variety of topics related to your student's transition to university and how you can support them.
-Topics include:
+Our Digital Toolkit for Family & Supporters of new Thunderwolves is designed to help you support your student.
+The Digital Toolkit includes resources, tips, and tricks on a variety of topics related to your student's transition to university and how you can support them:

 List of popular questions for parents/supporters to help first-year students.